 If anything, it shows that white supremacy and mixed race identities can co-exist quite comfortably.

 The same might be said for dominant narratives around interracial relationships.
 In the United States and elsewhere, civil rights and racial justice advocates have fought long and hard to achieve social and legal recognition for interracial relationships.
-Before the famous supreme court case, Loving v.
-Virginia (1967), which officially outlawed anti-miscegenation laws, it was illegal in the United States to marry across the color line.
+Before the famous Supreme Court case Loving v.
+Virginia (1967), which officially outlawed anti-miscegenation laws, it was federally illegal in the United States to marry across the color line.

-While these achievements should of course be celebrated, there is also an insidious way in which the Loving court case, which, tellingly, focused on a black-white interracial couple, has come to occupy a kind of romanticized “origin point” for mixed race histories in the collective imagination.
+While these achievements should of course be celebrated, there is also an insidious way in which the Loving court case — which, tellingly, focused on a Black-white interracial couple — has come to occupy a romanticized “origin point” for mixed race histories in the collective imagination.
 This tends to erase the fact that the histories of non-white interracial couples actually go back much further in time than 1967, and often didn’t involve a direct relationship to the state.